 Baby’s doctor is a great person to start by talking to about your concerns.
-They’ll be able to examine her for underlying causes of GI problems, and may be able to make recommendations about what to do next.
+They’ll be able to examine him for underlying causes of GI problems, and may be able to make recommendations about what to do next.

 For some GI problems, the best way to manage them can be to look for possible triggers in your child’s diet.
 You may start by keeping a food journal to look for the cause, or by experimenting with excluding common irritants.